gsa-oes/office-of-evaluation-sciences/_projects/1803-increasing-adult-vaccines-atlanta-va.md

 year: 2019
 domain: Health
 agency: Veterans Affairs
-summary: A modified clinical reminder did not increase patient vaccine uptake
+summary: A modified clinical reminder did not increase patient vaccine uptake.
 featured: homepage
 ---
 ## What was the challenge?